BookerLoL/JLibrary/notes/code_optimization.md

     - **Code is too abstracted**
         - You don't have to make everything an object then access the contents through methods.
         - That's why design patterns and simplifying design can improve the performance.
+        - Generally less amount of code that is well written will often outperform large amounts of code that is well written.
     - **Poorly selected/use of functions**
         - Some functions are very flexible but at the cost of increased performance or they do extra work that you don't need.
     - **Redoing/doing uncessary work**